 A facility or community must prove the following to be exempts from familial status discrimination:

-The TWCCRD will help you with any problem of housing discrimination.
+The Texas Workforce Commission ("TWC") is the entity responsible for enforcing the Fair Housing Act in the State of Texas.
 You have one year after an alleged violation to file a complaint, but you should file it as soon as possible.
-Be prepared to provide the following information:
+The following information will be requested:

 Texas Workforce Commission